MPES: Project Management in the Health Sector

 • Critical issues related to quality, the environment, and safety

-• Emergence and challenges of the environmental economy,
+• The Emergence and Challenges of the Environmental Economy,

-• Methods for evaluating environmental goods and services,
+• Methods for valuing environmental goods and services,

 Teaching methods:

-The aim is to introduce students to law and economics in the field of natural resource and environmental management and regulation.
+The aim is to introduce students to the legal and economic aspects of natural resource and environmental management and regulation.
 This course highlights the close links between economic development and the need to protect the environment.

-This program ensures a high degree of adaptability in the face of a wide range of issues and a constantly evolving legal framework.
-The courses, taught by academics, specialists in environmental law and economics, and professionals, enable students to achieve this dual objective of operationality and adaptability.
-These courses are supplemented by tutorials that enable i) the practical application of regulatory monitoring and ii) a synthesis of qualitative standards.
+This program offers a high degree of flexibility in addressing a wide range of issues and a constantly evolving legal framework.
+The courses, taught by academics, specialists in environmental law and economics, and professionals, enable us to achieve this dual objective of practical applicability and adaptability.
+These courses are supplemented by a seminar that allows for i) the practical application of regulatory monitoring and ii) a synthesis of quality standards.

 SEMESTER 2